Multi-antenna Interference Management for Coded Caching: Multicast Beamforming for Coded Caching

 \subsubsection{2nd Baseline Scheme: MaxMinSNR Multicasting}

-The message $X_{1,2}$ is multicast to the users 1 and 2, \emph{without any interference} (orthogonally), by sending the signal $\mathbf{w} \tilde{X}_{1,2}$.
-A single transmit beamformer is found to minimize the time needed for multicasting the common message:\footnote{This multicast maxmin problem is NP-hard in general, but near-optimal solutions can be obtained by a semidefinite relaxation (SDR) approach, see~\cite{Shariatpanahi2017} and the references therein.}
+In this case, a single multicast stream is transmitted at a time \emph{without any inter-stream interference}.
+Thus, three time slots are required to deliver messages $X_{1,2}$, $X_{1,3}$ and $X_{2,3}$.
+In timeslot 1, the message $X_{1,2}$ is delivered to the users 1 and 2 by sending the signal $\mathbf{w}_{1,2} \tilde{X}_{1,2}$.
+A single transmit beamformer $\mathbf{w}_{1,2}$ is found to minimize the time needed for multicasting the common message:\footnote{This multicast maxmin problem is NP-hard in general, but near-optimal solutions can be obtained by a semidefinite relaxation (SDR) approach, see~\cite{Shariatpanahi2017} and the references therein.}